Icinga/icinga2/doc/04-configuring-icinga-2.md

 The `load` service apply rule defined in [services.conf](04-configuring-icinga-2.md#services-conf) defines the `backup_downtime` custom attribute.

-The [ScheduledDowntime](09-object-types.md#objecttype-scheduleddowntime) apply rule uses this attribute to define the default value for the time ranges required for recurring downtime slots.
+The ScheduledDowntime apply rule uses this attribute to define the default value for the time ranges required for recurring downtime slots.

+Learn more about downtimes in [this chapter](08-advanced-topics.md#downtimes).

     apply ScheduledDowntime "backup-downtime" to Service {
       author = "icingaadmin"